Data Visualization+Blender/Scripting/Python All-in-One (Paperback)

 Omar Reyes • Data Engineer

 I’m usually wary of hype, but Data Visualization+Blender/Scripting/Python All-in-One (Paperback) earns it.
-The scientific visualization chapters are concrete enough to test.
+The animation chapters are concrete enough to test.

 Maya Chen • UX Researcher